fedir/ghstat/ratings.md

 * The most popular project is `ninenines/cowboy`
 * The newest project is `synrc/rest`
 * The project with more commits is `zotonic/zotonic`
+* The project with biggest average contribution period is `synrc/rest`
 * The project with more tags is `zotonic/zotonic`
 * The project made by most notable top contributors is `mochi/mochiweb`
 * The project with best errors resolving rate is `kivra/giallo`